Four students charged over beating of girl who died by suicide days later

 “I want the entire world to know what these animals did to my daughter,” Mr Kuch told NBC New York.

-In the 30 second clip, Adriana, a freshman student, is seen walking down a hallway with her boyfriend when a student suddenly starts hitting her in the face with a water bottle.
+In the 30-second clip, Adriana, a freshman student, is seen walking down a hallway with her boyfriend when a student suddenly starts hitting her in the face with a water bottle.

-As she falls to the ground, the student continues to hit her.
+As she falls to the ground, the student continues to punch her in the head and pull her hair.
 Cheers can be heard coming from other students.

+After about 30 seconds, two school workers intervene.
+She was treated by the school nurse for the injuries.

+Area superintendent Triantafillos Parlapanides said in a statement to NJ.com a decision not to take the assault to the police was in line with school policy.

+“The entire district is shaken by the loss of such a young child.
+Our thoughts and prayers go out to the family,” Mr Parlapanides told the news site in a statement.

+Mr Kuch later accused the school of lying to him about the severity of the assault.

-On Wednesday, more than 200 students staged a walkout from the school to protest its handling of bullying allegations.
+On Wednesday, more than 200 students staged a walkout from the school to protest its handling of bullying allegations, News 12 New Jersey reported.

+According to a report from the Centers for Disease Control and Prevention, youths who report engaging in bullying behaviour and being bullied themselves are at higher risk of suicide.

+It added that suicide-related behaviour is “complicated” and is not usually the result of a single source of trauma or stress.

 Join our commenting forum